KaiPonel/UMDRacingSIM/README.md

 # About this Framework

 ## Purpose of the Project
-The framework was build during a student project at the faculty for computer science at the OVGU Magdeburg.
-The goal of this project was to build a foundation on which the autonoumous behavior of the UMD Racing Car could be simulated and improved to achieve better results in future Driverless disciplines of the Formula Students competitions.
+The framework was built during a student project at the faculty for computer science at the OVGU Magdeburg.
+The goal of this project was to build a foundation on which the autonoumous behavior of the UMD Racing Car can be simulated and improved to achieve better results in future Driverless disciplines of the Formula Students Germany competitions.

 ## Current state of the Project
-This project only includes a framework aswell as a sample script on which simulation can be build upon.
-The framework is fairly expensive in terms of computing costs which is why we decided to bundle it into Containers which can be run on the Computing Cluster of the OVGU.
+The project current consists of the following contents:
+- **Simulation Framework** - This includes Carla, UnrealEngine and all dependencies related to them in order to create a proper simulation.
+- **Maps** - 5 sample maps for the different disciplines the car will face in the Formula Students Competition, according to their rulebook.
+- **Car Model** - A (non parameterized) model of the UMD's 2022/2023 racing car.
+- **Dummy Script** - A script which demonstrates how to control a vehicle in CARLA using python.

+* As of now the project does not include any "real" simulation content.
+This is to be done in the future. *

 ## Used technologies in the framework